-2023 HK\$'000 2022 HK\$'000 (Restated)
+2024 HK\$'000 2023 HK\$'000

-Other comprehensive income - 1,102
+Other comprehensive income 2,234 -

-Loss after tax (43,003) (48,781)
+Profit (losses) after tax 60,949 (43,003)

-Total comprehensive income (43,003) (47,679)
+Total comprehensive income 63,183 (43,003)

-There are no significant restrictions on the ability of the associates to transfer funds to the Group in the form of cash dividends, except for Hong Kong Life Insurance Limited ("HKLI") which has to maintain net assets of not less than 150% of the required margin of solvency which is determined in accordance with the Hong Kong Insurance Companies (Margin of Solvency) Regulations and which may trigger restrictions to fund transfer.
+There are no significant restrictions on the ability of the associates to transfer funds to the Group in the form of cash dividends, except for Hong Kong Life Insurance Limited ("HKLI") and BC Reinsurance Limited ("BC Re").
+Effective from 1 July 2024, HKLI and BC Re have to maintain a capital base of not less than the prescribed capital amount which is determined in accordance with the Hong Kong Insurance Ordinance Insurance (Valuation and Capital) Rules.
+These regulatory requirements may trigger restrictions on fund transfer of HKLI and BC Re.